 Use of derivatives can result in a substantial amount of volatility of accounting and economic earnings.
-We strive to maintain a low amount of earnings volatility from realized gains and losses on derivatives.
-We accept a higher amount of earnings volatility from unrealized gains and losses on recording derivatives at fair values, to the extent our use of derivatives effectively hedge market risk exposure.
+Overall, in a stable market environment, we target a low amount of earnings volatility from gains and losses on derivatives.
+However, we accept a higher amount of earnings volatility from gains and losses on derivatives, to the extent our use of derivatives effectively hedges market risk exposure.